thibaud-c/Graz_402.424/lab_03/README.md

 > The command `echo` is used to print a message to the terminal.
 It is useful for debugging and providing feedback to the user.

-2️⃣ Create a working directory and an output directory.
+2️⃣ Create a working directory and an output directory. <br>
 It is cleaner to store the downloaded data in a separate directory.
 We will create a `data` directory to store the downloaded files and an `output` directory to store the processed data.
 Also, separating your files into different directories helps to keep your workspace organized, and facilitate the cleanup of temporary files.

 ```bash